Transferring Survey Data to a PC for Homologation

 - On the PC, the utility should pop up a message indicating that data is waiting to be received (if it doesn't, send it again from the Rover).

-- The saved file is a ".CSV" (comma separated values) file and can therefore be opened with Microsoft Excel or similar.
+- If you have chosen to save in .CSV format, the saved file can be opened with Microsoft Excel or similar.
 Ensure that Excel is expecting commas, not tabs as the delimiter.
 Open the file and for slalom it should look like this:

 - For Jump, the CSV file will look like this: